-Type of Concession Ju June 30, 2014 Ju
+Type of Concession Ju une 30, 2014 յլ June 30, 2013

-Principal Balance Principal l Balance
+Principal Balance Principa l Balance

-Number of at Restructure Number of at Rest ructure
+Number at Restructure Number at Res tructure

-Notes Date Notes Da ate
+of Notes Date of Notes D ate

-Payment reduction / Interest-only period - \$ - 1 \$ 26
+Payment reduction / Interest-only period \$ - 1 \$ 26

 TDRs that return to a non-performing status post-modification are considered redefaulted loans and are treated in the same manner as other non-performing loans in the portfolio.
 For the three months ended June 30, 2014, the Company had one TDR loan that subsequently defaulted with a corresponding principal balance of approximately \$8,000 and one loan that was subsequently charged off with a corresponding principal balance of approximately \$5,000; for the three month period ended June 30, 2013, there were no TDR loans that subsequently defaulted or were charged-off.